 If you dedicate yourself to being a full-time student, you can complete your MBA program in two years or less.
 Technically, if everything went perfectly, you could complete the CFA Program in 18 months, not including the time you spent studying for the Level I exam.
 But that would be a very intense 18 months of studying.
 It’s recommended that you spend 300 hours studying for each level of the CFA exam, but you can take a year off in between levels if you need without jeopardizing your chance of completion or significantly adding to the cost.
 On average, successful candidates take four years to earn their CFA charter, according to CFA Institute.

-Nearly all CFA candidates hold jobs while they prepare for and take the exams, because they need to meet a work experience requirement before they can become a charterholder.
-The CFA exam is what it is…three levels, 300 hours each, intense preparation.
+Nearly all CFA charter candidates hold jobs while they prepare for and take the exams because they need to meet a work experience requirement before they can become a charterholder.
+The CFA exam is what it is…three levels, 300 hours each, and intense preparation.
 There is no shortcut.
 Whereas the option does exist to complete an MBA program part-time if you choose.
 It takes a little longer, but the option is available.

 For the most part, completing the CFA Program is something you do on your own, while an MBA program is typically a more socially communal experience, with an emphasis on networking and team projects.